Income Inequality, Income Mobility, and Taxes

-"Income Volatility and Mobility: U.S. Income Tax Data, 1999-2007"
+"Income Volatility and Mobility: U.S. Income Tax Data, 1999-2007."

 with Victoria Bryant and John Diamond.
 Proceedings of the 102nd Annual Conference of the National Tax Association, 2009.

-with Javier Lavaja, Adam Adler, Jeremy Jones, Trung Pham, Kristin Smart, Michael Steele, and Miguel J. Bagajewicz, Industrial & Engineering Chemistry Research 45, no. 22 (2006): 7582-91.
+"Financial Risk Management for Investment Planning of New Commodities Considering Plant Location and Budgeting." with Javier Lavaja, Adam Adler, Jeremy Jones, Trung Pham, Kristin Smart, Michael Steele, and Miguel J. Bagajewicz, Industrial & Engineering Chemistry Research, 2006, 45(22), 7582-91.

 Showing Economic Data with Dynamic Graphs

 Just showing quintiles at the beginning and ending of a period conceals earnings movements along the way.
 This graph adds movements to 1985 quintiles.
 Only the initial 3rd quintile is shown to keep the graph clear.
-Bubble size shows the fraction of 3rd quintile families and color shows 1985 earnings (in 2010 dollars).
+Bubble size shows the fraction of 3rd quintile tax units and color shows 1985 earnings (in 2010 dollars).

 Increased annual earnings inequality 1980-1990 using U.S. income tax panel data.